Registration starts March 13th for our Spring 2026 classes. Session begins the week of March 30.

 Advanced Classes

-Rally Novice/Advanced Workshop is for dogs that have taken a Beginning Rally class or have earned a Rally Novice title or higher.
+Rally Workshops for dogs that have taken a Beginning Rally class or have earned a Rally Novice title or higher.
+Courses for Novice/Advanced as well as Excellent/Masters.

 To register or for more information on Obedience Classes, contact Andrea Minasian at 1-888-444-0906 option 4.